ExtCore/ExtCore/README.md

 All you need to do to have modular and extendable web application is:

 * add ExtCore.WebApplication as dependency to your main web application project;
-* inherit your main application’s Startup class from ExtCore.WebApplication.Startup;
+* call AddExtCore and UseExtCore inside your web application's Startup class;
-* implement ExtCore.Infrastructure.IExtension interface in each of your extensions (optional);
+* implement the ExtCore.Infrastructure.IConfigureServicesAction and IConfigureAction interfaces in your extensions in order to execute some code inside the ConfigureServices and Configure methods of the web application's Startup class (optional);
-* tell main web application about the extensions.
+* tell main web application about the extensions (with implicit dependencies or by copying them into the extensions folder).

 ### Samples